QuocLam-io/positive-place-be/README.md

 # Positive Place
->  A Fullstack Mern Crud app that is mobile friendly wherein users can note daily posts of what they are grateful for (or upset about).
+>  A mobile-friendly Fullstack Mern Crud app wherein users can note daily posts of what they are grateful for (or upset about).
 Inspired by [Kurzgestat's Gratitude Journal](https://shop-us.kurzgesagt.org/products/gratitude-journal?variant=32410837352496), with a minimalist designed theme that can be toggled for light/dark positive/negative mode.
 > Live demo [Positive Place](https://positive-place.netlify.app/).

 ## Table of Contents